Are you asking yourself, “how to help my significant other with depression?”

 Encourage them to talk to you or other people who are apart of their support system.
 Humans are naturally very social and depression makes people withdraw.
 Help them see the value in interacting with others.

 Suggest therapy for depression.
 Your significant other may benefit from some mental health counseling.
 Remind them that there’s never anything wrong with admitting that they need help for a mental health issue.
 Let them know that if their body was hurt they’d see a doctor, so it is no different when their mental health is hurt.

 Encourage them to seek addiction treatment if necessary.
 If they are trying to bury their bad feelings in drugs and alcohol, professional treatment is necessary.
 Without professional help, both problems can worsen.

-If your significant other is struggling with their mental health and/or addiction give on of our many STOP WA treatment centers a call.
+If your significant other is struggling with their mental health and/or addiction visit our STOP WA Tacoma treatment center or call any of our Washington State locations.

 To learn more about depression, including signs, symptoms, and risk factors, this article on Signs of Anxiety and Depression from the Harvard Health Letter provides a good overview.